epstechtheatre/epstechtheatre.github.io/docs/pages/Lighting/Guides/Lighting_level_0.md

 {% include warning.html content="You may want to ask for another more experienced tech to help you out with these steps to make sure you don’t miss anything" %}

 ### What does the lighting board actually do?
 In its simplest form, it is a playlist.
 When designing the show you create ‘looks’, which are basically just combinations of lights that look nice together and amplify the action and mood of the scene on stage.
-There are a lot of different looks we have to swap between throughout a show, so we add these looks to the playlist (or cuelist as it’s called).
+There are a lot of different looks we have to swap between throughout a show, so we add these looks to the playlist (or cue list as it’s called).
 Then, when running the show, we don’t have to redo all the work of setting up a look, we can just hit a single button and the cue is loaded.
 Parts of the lighting board
 The board is really just a specialized computer.
 The main part (the scary looking part) is the board itself.
 We call it the console.
 It has a bunch of buttons with words that don’t make sense and sliders that have digital displays.
 That’s the only part that’s different to just a regular computer.
 The rest is just monitors and a less scary looking keyboard and mouse.
 You will be using both parts when controlling lights.